goauthentik/authentik/website/blog/2023-12-12-oktas-october-breach-part-two/item.md

 In addition to removing all filters on the report, it seems that Okta’s original analysis of the logs pertaining to the breach failed to take in to account exactly HOW the hacker accessed and downloaded data:

-> “For a period of 14 days, while actively investigating, Okta did not identify suspicious downloads in our logs.
+> "For a period of 14 days, while actively investigating, Okta did not identify suspicious downloads in our logs.
 When a user opens and views files attached to a support case, a specific log event type and ID is generated tied to that file.
-If a user instead navigates directly to the Files tab in the customer support system, as the threat actor did in this attack, they will instead generate an **entirely different log event** with a different record ID.””
+If a user instead navigates directly to the Files tab in the customer support system, as the threat actor did in this attack, they will instead generate an **entirely different log event** with a different record ID."

 ## Now what?